Why Should I Start Prepping?

 Looking over the list above you can see that they are, for the most part, things most of us already have or have access to.
 Water and food are prepping 101 and you should always have at least 2 weeks to a month of backup food and water in storage.

-For the sake of this article, I am assuming you have shelter in the form of a house, apartment, condominium or other permanent or temporary shelter.
+For the sake of this article, I am assuming you have shelter in the form of a house, apartment, condominium, or other permanent or temporary shelters.
 I will be discussing shelters more extensively in a future article.

 First Aid Kit (FAK)

 Everyone should have some sort of basic first aid kit on hand as well.
 I recommend a more extensive FAK that you keep in your home for more serious injuries.

 Survival & Prepping Tools

 Most of us have tools in our garages or sheds but you also want to include some specific prepper tools such as knives, fire-starting gear, flashlights, and extra batteries or a solar charging system.
 It is also a good idea to store dry wood and tinder in case a fire is the only way you have to stay warm or cook.